OferPeery/cabinet/README.md

 ## More about this project

-- More information in file: `/server/public/readme.html`
+- More information about this project can be found in file: `/server/public/readme.html`
 - Available also after installing the server at: http://localhost:8090/readme.html

 ## Author